evg4b/pb-dropbox-downloader/README.md

 ## How to install

+1. Download and unarchive last version from [Releases page](https://github.com/evg4b/pb-dropbox-downloader/releases).
-1. Copy `pb-dropbox-downloader.app` to `/applications` folder on your reader.
+2. Copy `pb-dropbox-downloader.app` to `/applications` folder on your reader.
+(This folder can be hidden.
+To see it use [this link](https://support.microsoft.com/en-us/windows/view-hidden-files-and-folders-in-windows-97fbc472-c603-9d90-91d0-1166d1d9f4b5#WindowsVersion=Windows_10).)
-2. Fill configuration from `config.example.json`, and save it as `pb-dropbox-downloader-config.json`.
+3. Fill configuration from `config.example.json` or generate it on [this site](https://pb-dropbox-downloader.netlify.app/), and save it as `pb-dropbox-downloader-config.json`.
-3. Copy `pb-dropbox-downloader-config.json` to `/system/config` folder on reader.
+4. Copy `pb-dropbox-downloader-config.json` to `/system/config` folder on reader (The `system` folder can be hidden too).
-4. Turn on your book reader, go to application > pb-dropbox-downloader
+5. Turn on your book reader, go to application > pb-dropbox-downloader

 ## How to build